-I've been creating charming and colorful work since 2007.
-I work in digital and analog Illustration & design with a variety of clients, including small businesses, creative types, and nonprofits.
+I am a designer, illustrator & printmaker.
+I work in digital and analog Illustration & design.
 I have a soft spot for projects that are expressed through screen printing – my style is heavily influenced by its process, and it's a medium that I love.

-I offer one-on-one screen printing lessons through Ocelot Print Shop, and occasionally offer workshops there, too.
-You can also find me at OPS on Monday and Thursday nights, when I run the shop for membership print nights.
-I like teaching because it fosters collaboration and creates independence, and I like teaching screen printing because it's an empowering medium that encourages self-expression on an accessible and inclusive level.
+I offer one-on-one screen printing lessons through Ocelot Print Shop (contact me if you're interested in learning more), and occasionally offer special workshops there, too.
+I like teaching screen printing because it's an empowering medium that encourages self-expression on an accessible and inclusive level.